maroneze/higan/README.md

     - Probable cause: higan could not find the profile folders where expected.
     - Ensure that 'make install' succeeded in copying all files.
     - Check sharedpath variable and permissions.
+    - Check the PWD when running the program (e.g. avoid running it directly from the 'out' directory).
 * Weird timing issues at startup:
     - Check that settings.bml in higan's config directory (i.e. usually ~/.config/higan in Linux)